 We asked some of our volunteers to share why they enjoy partnering with us.
 Here's what they said:

-National Volunteer Week, was established in 1974 and has grown exponentially each year, to include thousands of volunteer projects throughout the week.
+National Volunteer Week was established in 1974 and has grown exponentially each year to include thousands of volunteer projects throughout the County.

 About the DuPage Foundation

-For more information about the Foundation, or to arrange future media opportunities, please contact William Pearch, marketing manager, at 630.598.5290, or firstname.lastname@example.org.
+For more information about the Foundation, visit www.dupagefoundation.org.
+To arrange future media opportunities, please contact William Pearch, marketing manager, at 630.598.5290, or email@example.com.